Skip to content

 Various weights that can be very lightweight or match natural breast weight

-Some companies offer forms in different shades to better match skin tones
+Different shades to better match skin tones

 Partial forms available for lumpectomy

-Symmetrical or Asymmetrical to match your natural shape
+Symmetrical or asymmetrical to match your natural shape

 Special forms for swimming or sports